HOsthzn/d6Project/README.md

 ***Make sure to set the Server, Database, user id and password.***

 To run the project, clone the Debug or Release version from the CompiledCode.
 Update the SQL connection, and point IIS at the directory
+> use 'git clone https://github.com/HOsthzn/d6Project/tree/main/CompiledCode/Debug' in CLI to clone the Debug directory

 # Index